Zahner Conservation Lecture Series:

 Sponsored by Martha & Michael Dupuis, Monte & Palmer Gaillard, and Melanie & Tom Mauldin.

-In this talk, Greg Cooper will share his experience managing forests to be resilient to a changing climate within our region.
+In this talk, Adam Warwick will share his experience managing forests to be resilient to a changing climate within our region.
 The presentation will cover the ecological history of the southern Appalachians and how it has shaped the forests we see today.
 He will discuss what The Nature Conservancy is doing to ensure the health of our region’s exceptional biodiversity into the future.

 Lecture 7 - The Surface Water and Ocean Topography Mission: NASA’s New Eye in the Sky for Earth’s Water